shaliniumbc/UMBC-DATA606-Capstone/docs/report.md

 The table compares the performance of different predictive models using Mean Squared Error (MSE) and R² scores.
 The SVR model achieves the best performance with the lowest MSE (0.063021) and the highest R² score (0.998059), indicating its superior predictive accuracy compared to the othe r models.

+## STREAMLIT WEB APP

+I created a web app development using Streamlit to predict stock market trends using the SVR Model.

 ![image](https://github.com/shaliniumbc/UMBC-DATA606-Capstone/blob/main/docs/images/Streamlit.png)

+### CHALLENGES

+1. Unpredictable Market Factors:
+   External influences like economic events, political disruptions, or natural disasters can be highly erratic and create challenges for model
+    accuracy in stock market prediction.

+2. Lack of Interpretability:
+Machine learning models are often opaque, making it difficult to trace their reasoning or correct biases, which can limit trust in their predictions.

+3. Data Sources:
+Traditional data like financial reports may be insufficient for accurate predictions, while integrating new sources like social media can offer insights into market sentiment.

+### FUTURE WORK

+1. Incorporating Additional Data sources:

+To improve the accuracy of stock market prediction future work could involve incorporating additional data sources such as economic indicators (or) social media sentiment analysis.
+Additional model evaluation like conducting back testing to evalute model peeformance under diffeent market conditios & Enhancing model Robustness.

+2. More Advanced Models:

+Apply more complex machine learning techniques, such as Recurrent Neural Networks, Attention, or Transformer-based models that better capture long-term dependencies within time-series data.

+3. Ensemble Approaches:

+Training of multiple models; for instance, Random Forest, SVM, LSTM, and combining them into an ensemble approach, improving the accuracy of predictions through exploring the strengths of each individual model.

+4. Model Tuning:

+Optimization techniques such as grid search or random search are used on models to fine-tune them so that predictability is enhanced.
+Market Anomaly Detection: Models designed for anomaly or shock detection in financial markets would be useful for predicting the movement of markets, such as crashes or surges.
+This would then be used to design better risk management strategies.

+### CONCLUSION

+In conclusion, the project aimed to predict stock market trends using time series analysis and machine learning.
+It evaluated the performance of different machine learning models, including ARIMA, and other Machine learning models, and compared their results.
+The use of time series analysis allowed us to identify patterns and trends in the stock market data, which were then used to train machine learning models.
+This approach is used to develop models that could accurately predict future stock prices based on historical data.